Gearworld: The Borderlands

-In order to build any developments, including the skyworks, all of the materials required for its construction must be in the same space, so the effective transportation of resources is essential to your success.
-Each tribe must produce, trade, or steal the materials they need to build new developments and protect what is theirs, but all the resources in the Borderlands will do them no good if they’re spread all over the map.
+In order to build any of these developments, including the skyworks, all of the materials required must be in the same space, so the effective transportation of resources is essential to your success.
+Each tribe must produce, trade, or steal the resources they need to build new developments and protect what is theirs.

 Resources in the wastes of the Borderlands are scarce, and there will be times when a tribe will need to trade in order to gain the supplies they need to succeed.
 Trading allows two players to swap any amount of resources and place them in any area that they control.
 Trading is an efficient way to get the resources you need while bypassing the problem of transporting resources all over the wasteland.
 Take note, however, that while a good trade may bring you closer to your goals, it does the same for your competition.

 Even with the friendliest of trade conditions, there will be times when diplomacy breaks down, and the only option is to do battle.
 During the battle phase, each player chooses another player’s tribe to attack in a neighboring space.
 Players can form alliances to reinforce defenses or enhance an attack’s strength.
 Gang up on a tribe that has had a runaway lead, or defend your own interests by reinforcing a weaker tribe to keep a buffer zone in place.
 Defeat an opponent, and your tribe controls that space including all of its resources and any developments that may have been built there.